 The girls used to try and teach us how to dance in the back.
-I can remember Tutti Fruitti was popular and this was the first time I can remember dancing in public.
-Some of the guys were really good and then there was me.
+I can remember Tutti Fruitti by Little Richard was popular; this was the first time I remember dancing in public.
+Some of the guys were really good, and then there was me.

-About this time, we started going to the dances at Gloucester Catholic High School in their gym, Gloucester City High School and one place I remember in particular was St. Anne’s in Westville.
-As a matter of fact, a bunch of us used to hang out there at Beverly Hanson’s house.
-It was neat, their family had a monkey as a pet.
+About this time, we started going to the dances at Gloucester Catholic High School in their gym, Gloucester City High School, and one place I remember in particular was St. Anne’s in Westville.
+Many of us used to hang out at Beverly Hanson’s house.
+It was neat; their family had a monkey as a pet.
 Some of the girls we hung out with were:

 Middle Teens were spent at Tucker’s, at the corner of Cumberland and Joy Streets.
 Some of the regulars were: